TDG-Platform/docs/Mining_Layers_Workflow.md

 ***************************************************************************
 -->

-The Mining Layers workflow template presently calls the following DGLayers recipe file (but you can make your own):
+The above workflow presently calls the following DGLayers recipe file (but you can make your own):

 **mining_layers_dgl_recipe.txt:**